 So, what are some actions you can take to create an exceptional candidate-centric experience?

-Consider them Seriously
+Consider them seriously

-Make sure your candidates get enough face-time with interviewers so they feel like they’ve had a real opportunity to showcase their skills.
+Make sure your candidates get enough face time with interviewers so they feel like they’ve had a real opportunity to showcase their skills.
 It’s also important that you ask them questions that are closely related to the job - this signals your interest in determining how they would perform if they were hired.
 Often, candidates finish an entire interview process feeling like they still have more valuable information to share.

 Another way to show that you’re considering them seriously is to hold real-time interviews.
-Despite a push towards asynchronous interviewing, research shows candidates don’t view this favourably.
+Despite a push towards asynchronous interviewing, research shows candidates don’t view this favorably.
 A real-time interview allows for a two-sided conversation and lets a candidate see how their responses are being perceived and where they should elaborate further.

-Treat them Fairly and with Respect
+Treat them fairly and with respect

 Be transparent and timely in your communications.
 This seems obvious, but did you know almost 50 percent of candidates feel as though they’re not well informed during the hiring process?
 Inform candidates about when they’ll be interviewed, who they’ll be interviewed by, and when they will hear back about their interviews.
-And don’t just tell candidates you will follow-up with them.
+And don’t just tell candidates you will follow up with them.
 Deliver on your promise.
 You can even give them feedback on where they can improve to show appreciation and respect for their time.

 Doing so will earn their trust and signal that you are a respectful organization.

 Giving feedback can be equally as important as getting it.
 Allow candidates to provide you with feedback about their experience.
 Understanding where you went right and where you went wrong will be invaluable as you improve the candidate experience.